1471juan/data-science-projects/crime_clarification_analysis/README.md

 ===============================================================================================================================
 ```

 Acording to (Wooldridge 2010), in order to interpretate the results of the Probit model, we need the marginal values.
-We can calculate them with the function `model.get_margeff(at='overall', method='dydx')` This returns the average marginal effect of the variable over the dependen variable(ACLARADO)
+We can calculate them with the function `model.get_margeff(at='overall', method='dydx')` This returns the average marginal effect of the variable over the dependent variable(ACLARADO)

 - If the victim is a woman, the probability of the case being clarified increases on average by 7% (0.0706) with 95% confidence.

-- If the crime occurs on a familiy home, decreases the probability of the case being clarified on average by 20% (-0.1996) with 95% confidence.
+- If the crime occurs in a familiy home, the probability of the case being clarified decreases on average by 20% (-0.1996) with 95% confidence.

 - If the crime motive is a spontaneous conflict between individuales, the probability of the case being clarified increases on average by 32.5% (0.3255) with 99% confidence.

 - If the crime motive is domestic violence, the probability of the case being clarified increases on average by 35% (0.3580) with 99% confidence.

-- If the reported crime occurred outside of the capital, the probability of the case being clarified increases on average by 18 (0.1755) with 99% confidence.
+- If the reported crime occurred outside of the capital, the probability of the case being clarified increases on average by 18% (0.1755) with 99% confidence.

-- The age of the victim doesn't seem to play a role in whether the case is clarified or not. (the p-value is 0.231)
+- The age of the victim doesn't seem to play a role on whether the case is clarified or not. (the p-value is 0.231)